 The problem in 2001 that Tories are pointing to was not that the Liberal leadership produced differences of opinion.
 Those differences exist as a matter of course in every group of human beings.
 The political problem for Liberals came from the fact that Roger Grimes hard trouble bringing people together on his own team in a common cause.

-The Conservative effort to deliver a leader without an open competition will do nothing except point out that the Conservatives not only lack a suitable replacement for Danny Williams, they are desperate to risk their hold on power.
-What’s more, if Jerome or Darin or Kathy know that they lack the leadership skills to reconcile the factions within their own party.
+The Conservative effort to deliver a leader without an open competition will do nothing except point out that the Conservatives not only lack a suitable replacement for Danny Williams, they are desperate not to risk their hold on power.
+What’s more, Jerome or Darin or Kathy know that they lack the leadership skills to reconcile the factions within their own party.
 Otherwise they wouldn’t stand for a back-room fix.

 And in the process, Newfoundlanders and Labradorians should be highly suspicious of whomever the back-rooms boys settle on to run the Conservative Party.
 After all, how can the people of Newfoundland and Labrador trust them to bring people together in much larger causes than who gets to head the Tory tribe?